addisonokell/Addison-Okell/_posts/2022-10-08-Week-5-of-Real-Analysis.md

 We then stated the Rearragnemnt Rheorem that says if a series is condionally convergent then for every real number $L$ there is a rearrganment of the series that converges to L.

-We then moved to the basic topology of $\mathbb{R}^n$, starting with a review of Linear Algebra.
+We then moved to the basic topology of $\mathbb{R}^n$ (The section I was mostg excited for), starting with a review of Linear Algebra.
 The main points we discussed were the eculdiean norm, Cauchy-Schwarz ineqauilty, the triangle ineqauilty and orthonormal sets.
 Breifly, the eculdian norm is the regular norm to mesure distance in a vector space.
 It is the equation

 $$\|\vec{v}\|=(\sum_{i=1}^{n} \|v_i\|^2)^{\frac{1}{2}}$$